lisaphamtaylor/ML-Medical-Insurance-Premium-Predictor/README.md

 ## Introduction

 What's My Premium is a health insurance premium prediction model that uses machine learning to predict the cost of health insurance based on a number of factors.
-The model is trained on a dataset of 1338 entries, and uses a linear regression model to predict the cost of health insurance.
+The model is trained on a dataset of 1338 entries.
+This code compares the cross value score and train/test accuracies of different ML models--Linear Regression, Support Vector Machine, Random Forest, Gradient Boost, XGBoost--to identify the best model for prediction.

 Dataset can be found [here](https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction/data).
 Check out the original setup inspiration [here](https://www.geeksforgeeks.org/medical-insurance-price-prediction-using-machine-learning-python/).